 A small number of cases with signs of upper airway dynamic collapse require endoscopy at exercise.
 This no longer needs to be performed on a treadmill.
 In these cases, we use a specially adapted overground endoscope which connects to the tack and has wireless connectivity, allowing us to watch what is happening in the pharynx and larynx during exercise.
 This is generally performed at your yard in the horse’s natural working environment, and is the most reliable method of assessing respiratory noise at exercise.

 We may also need to examine the sinuses of the horse.
 In these cases we create (trephine) a small hole to introduce the endoscope directly into the sinus.

-We also have a 3.5m gastroscope which is passed into the stomach via the nasal passages and oesophagus (gullet).
+We also have 3.5m gastroscopes which pass into the stomach via the nasal passages and oesophagus (gullet).
 It can reach into the first part of the small intestine, the duodenum.
 Gastroscopy is the best technique for identifying gastric ulcers.
 Our digital display system enables us to capture photographs and video images, which means we can accurately assess response to treatment by comparing past and recent images.
 We also regularly use this procedure in investigation of poor performance, recurrent colic and weight loss investigations.